 Overfishing is a major problem around the world.
-Understanding this issue requires understanding recruitment, physical-biological interactions, life-history characteristics, population dynamics, oceanography, climate change, management issues, economics, and international issues, to name a few.
+Understanding this issue requires understanding recruitment, physical-biological interactions, lifehistory characteristics, population dynamics, oceanography, climate change, management issues, economics, and international issues, to name a few.
 This seminar will examine an array of these topics through discussions of recent literature.
 Each week one student will guide a discussion based primarily on 1-2 papers.
 Studies from a wide array of fisheries and fisheries issues will be examined.

-Spatial Management of the High-Seas: from Marine Protected Areas to Ocean Zoning
+Spatial Management of the High-Seas: from Marine Protected Areas to Ocean Zoning developments in high-seas conservation.

-This seminar is designed to complement the concurrent Marine Conservation Biology course (MARS 6400), will review the conceptual and technological advances that have facilitated the design and implementation of Marine Protected Areas in the open ocean, and will look ahead towards the future developments in high-seas conservation.
 Students will read the scientific literature and discuss case studies designed to highlight the principles underlying the theory and practice of spatial management in the high-seas.
 Enrollment in MARS 6400 is not required to register for this course.